 How Do You Get Backlinks?

-Theoretically, the process of getting backlinks is simple: Other people find it, and link to it.
-The problem is unless you’re already kinda ranked, it’s basically impossible for people to find you in order to then link to you.
+Theoretically, the process to getting backlinks is simple: Other people find it, and link to it.
+The problem is, unless you’re already kinda ranked, it’s basically impossible for people to find you in order to then link to you.
 So how do you get them?

 Simple: You ask.
 Reach out to influencers in your space that have similar content and ask for links to your site.
 If you find a broken link on someone’s site and you have content on yours that could replace it, reach out to them and ask if they’ll switch out the dead link with yours.
 Guest posting is still a great way to do outreach, even if it’s not as popular as it used to be.
 Putting your content on social media and/or paying to advertise it can help it get seen by more people as well, who will (hopefully) want to share it.